suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 ####1
 Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?  [relevant rubric items: “data exploration”, “outlier investigation”]

 This Dataset is composed of different informations of people working at __Enron__ before the bankruptcy.
 We have multiple data about the salary and other kind of income of the most importants figures of Enron.
 Also, from the entire email database, we have other informations about the amount of email sent and received for, and to, each person.
-The dataset is composed of 146 persons, but not all of them were convicted, or supposed involved , in the facts that ruined Enron in less than a month, only 9 are present in this dataset.
+The dataset is composed of __146__ data point, but not all of them were convicted, or supposed involved in the facts that ruined Enron in less than a month, only __18__ are present in this dataset.
+This represent the __12.33%__ of the dataset.
+There are also __1358__ missing values all over the dataset, that will be transformed into 0.

 The goal is to build a POI identifier, with machine learning ,capable of individuate this person of interest (poi), for the data available.
-In order to achieve this , and have a great result, we need to analyse correctly this dataset, chose the proper features , and pick and tune the right algorithm.
+In order to achieve this , and have a great result, we need to analyse correctly this dataset, choose the proper features , and pick and tune the right algorithm.
-First of all this dataset contains one major outliers, and it was the line Total, the sum of all other line, that I just simply remove.
+First of all this dataset contains one major outliers, and it was the line *TOTAL*, the sum of all other line, that I just simply remove.
+An other datapoint that i will remove because again is not a person is *THE TRAVEL AGENCY IN THE PARK*.
+This change a little bit the dataset that now contains __144__ datapoint, __18__ POIs, that represent __12.5%__, and __1334__ missing points.

-There are other outliers for some data, especially for stock values features, but in order to do not lose to many informations offered form this dataset of only 146 line , I will keep this outliers.
+There are other outliers for some data, especially for stock values features, but in order to do not lose to many informations offered form this dataset of only 144 datapoint , I will keep this outliers.

 ----------